Catastrogenesis: DM, GWs, and PBHs from ALP string-wall networks: Primordial black holes

 The lower panel of Fig.~\ref{fig:PBH} presents our results for $f_{\rm ALP}=0.1$, which is compatible with $T_{\rm ann} \gtrsim 5\,\rm eV$, since structure formation bounds do not apply to a subdominant component of the DM.
 So we cut the right portion of the funnels accordingly.
 In this case there could be production of ``stupendously'' large black holes~\cite{Carr:2020erq,Deng:2021edw} with mass up to $10^{17}\, M_\odot$ and density as large as $10^{-4}$ of the DM density.
-These black holes necessarily cannot reside in galaxies.
+These black holes necessarily cannot reside in galaxies~\cite{Carr:2020erq}.
+It is not clear if these PBHs can exist, and we remain agnostic about the mechanism that could segregate them outside of galaxies.
 They will be potentially probed by measurements of the CMB spectral $\mu$-distortions in future experiments~\cite{Deng:2021edw}.
 If the annihilation temperature is above 500 keV, SMBHs would again be produced, although with a lower density than for larger $f_{\rm ALP}$ values.